 Being highly organised is a must, and taking a methodical approach to all the things that need to get done means that I free up some time to get creative and think about new ideas for future issues, which I love.

 We’ve finished our first issue 90% ahead of our ‘strong’ targets, and we increased our revenue on issue two by a further 27%.
 Building a strategy for continual growth adds a really fun and competitive element to the role.

 Helen Cook runs her Families Magazine in West Kent.

 Jayne Keep and Caryl Hall run two magazines, Families® Manchester and Families® Cheshire.

 Rebecca Carr publishes magazines in Hampshire West, Hampshire North and East Kent.

-My publications are going from strength to strength and my turnover has grown almost 30% between 2017 and 2018.Rebecca Carr, Hampshire West, Hampshire North, East Kent
+My publications are going from strength to strength and my turnover has grown almost 30% in a year!Rebecca Carr, Hampshire West, Hampshire North, East Kent

 Superior start up package including over 200 sales hours from a media professional